The symphonic river plays both sides of the bridge,

 memories of the hot sun of that sparkling afternoon alone on

-a rural shoulder near Irvine Street farm fields, moments recalled,
+a rural shoulder near Irvine Street farm fields, remain as moments recalled,

 instants of the awakening Earth relived, like the chorus of insects

 washing over me like a balm still, long after leaving

 and the glorious light of fleeting impressions,

 harnessed now to the page for the sake of spoken song

 and the traces that you yourselves bring to the verses